Using the Old Xamarin.VS Build Host Application

 Once your Mac is configured, it’s time to set up your Windows computer.

-To use the Build Host application with Xamarin.iOS for Visual Studio, you must download and install a version of Xamarin.iOS for Windows earlier than 3.11 from the downloads page.
+To use the Build Host application with Xamarin.iOS for Visual Studio, you must download and install a version of Xamarin.iOS for Windows earlier than 3.11.
+Contact Email Support to obtain an older install file.

 After the installation process is complete, there are still a few more steps required to get everything working: